Missouri boarding school under investigation will shut down

 Several lawsuits filed on behalf of former students also have named Agape and Circle of Hope.
 One former Agape student who sued, Robert Bucklin, said the closure means justice “has finally prevailed.”

-“Today, the hundreds of victims who have come forth can rest assured that no more children will be hurt at Agape Boarding School,” Bucklin said in a text.
+“Today, the many victims who have come forth can rest assured that no more children will be hurt at Agape Boarding School,” Bucklin said in a text.
 “The healing process can start for so many.”

 Among other things, the new state law allows state or local authorities to petition the court for closure of a facility if children’s safety or health are believed to be in immediate danger.